 I wrote the logs on this site to muse aloud, and although a fan of intricate long reads, my goal here was to publish short articles that make deep connections [hopefully], not an intellectual or professional impression.
 The theme of my writing was personal and reflective: from business to life as an everyday person.
 Some entries are independent bits to a larger [perhaps more intimate] collage of meaning.
 Still, being a public journal, every article is open to a kindred spirit.

 Born in Nigeria, I grew up amidst the sputtered variety of both its northern and southern cultures.
 I am the product of meaningful friends and role models to whom I owe all that I am today.
 I have an overwhelming fondness for humanity as a race.
 I love our species.
 We are a resourceful, resilient, and a largely magnanimous race.
 My admiration for humanity trickles to every individual I meet, even in mundane situations.
 Each person, no matter their station in life, captures very well the essence of the human experience I treasure and respect.
 Frankly, I see why our race remains the obsession of deities.
 As a people, even as a single person, we are infinite and profoundly priceless.

-Being a learner by heart, I collect materials on just about any subject much as people collect coins, watches, etc. I especially like materials around business, history, and science.
+Being a learner at heart, I collect materials on just about any subject much as people collect coins, watches, etc. I especially like materials around business, history, and science.
 I’m not much of a sports fan but enjoy seeing some of the thrills of winter and extreme sports, or a good game of tennis.
 I appreciate art, culture, and music – piano dabbler.
 Most of all, however, I adore entrepreneurs, artists, and the problem solvers of our time.
 I love life and the people in it, and while I aim to lead a life that affects others positively, I hope to always define myself intrinsically – free from achievements and popular acceptance: good or bad.
 We’ll see.

 Related Article: Acknowledgment